daboigbae/draft-well/replit.md

 ## Overview

 Draftwell is a full-stack LinkedIn post management application built with React, TypeScript, and Firebase.
-The application allows users to create, edit, organize, and schedule LinkedIn posts with features like markdown editing, character counting, and real-time synchronization.
-The app provides a complete content creation workflow from draft to publication with advanced filtering and search capabilities.
+The application allows users to create, edit, organize, and schedule LinkedIn posts with AI-powered rating system, markdown editing, character counting, and real-time synchronization.
+The app provides a complete content creation workflow from draft to publication with advanced filtering, search capabilities, and intelligent content analysis.

+**Current Version:** v2.0.0 - AI Rating System

 ## User Preferences